d1b1/formaggio-search/README.md

-#Example Backbone.js App using api.formagg.io
+## Bare bones Backbone.js App using api.formagg.io

 ## Live Demo
 <http://d1b1.github.com/formaggio-search/>

 This is a simple Backbone.js app.
-It uses standard view files and HTML script calls.
+It uses standard view and HTML script urls and templates.
 No layout manager and no abstractions.
 This is built to show the individual parts of backbone app.